-As of September 30, 2022, we had cash and cash equivalents of \$195.8 million.
+As of March 31, 2023, we had cash and cash equivalents of \$165.4 million.
 In July 2021, we raised aggregate gross proceeds of \$21.0 million from the final milestone closing of our Series A-2 convertible preferred stock and, additionally, in July 2021, we raised aggregate gross proceeds of \$112.5 million from the private placement of our Series B convertible preferred stock.
 In addition, in May 2022, we raised aggregate gross proceeds of \$122.9 million from our IPO.

-We believe that our cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the first half of 2025.
-However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
+Based on our current operating plans, we believe that our cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into early 2025.
+However, we have based this estimate on assumptions that may prove to be wrong, and our operating plans may change as a result of many factors, including factors currently unknown to us.
 As a result, we could deplete our capital resources sooner than we currently expect and could be forced to seek additional funding sooner than planned.